-ı ı 1 1 By working on by learning the by by performing by writing a (and if applicable, understanding a range of predictive coursework assessed probabilistic how a range of different analysis tasks on report on specific through) principles data analysis machine learning problem domains underlying problems can be algorithms.
-Open coming from Bayesian solved.
-Open assessment on different machine assessment on applying machine application learning.
+By working on by learning the by by implementing by performing by writing a (and if applicable, understanding a range of predictive coursework 1 probabilistic different ' assessed through) how a range of analysis tasks on report on specific through) principles data analysis machine learning problem underlying problems can be algorithms.
+Open - domains.
+Open Bayesian solved.
+Open assessment on different assessment on machine assessment on applying machine applying machine learning.
 Open applying learning to solve domains.
-Open assessment on machine learning problems on assessment on applying to solve given applying machine machine learning problems on dataset/domain: learning to solve to solve given requires problems on problems on dataset/domain: development of given given requires mathematical dataset/domain: dataset/domain: development of model, its requires requires mathematical implementation development of development of model, its and evaluation, mathematical mathematical implementation and reporting. model, its model, its and evaluation, implementation implementation and reporting. and evaluation, and evaluation, and reporting. and reporting.
-Closed exam asseses machine learning theory Stage 3 Programming Progress towards Students will Students will be Students will Students will Students will 0111800 Correctness by PLO become able to able to handle a understand how understand have an Construction carry out variety of to specify and programming as awareness of the (PCOC) problem analysis modelling and develop part of an issues of (.
-555) using the analysis alternative engineering ambiguity and mathematical techniques to software designs discipline with incompleteness foundations of deal with with and meet the solid in informal computer systems users' needs for mathematical descriptions science descriptions reliability foundations descriptions By working on - by writing formal by learning to by learning by learning the models using a write models formal mathematical descriptions of assessed data modelling using characterisations principles of systems through) language and a mathematical of the notion of correctness process algebra. notations. correctness Assessed Assessed through closed through closed exam exam
+Open learning to solve assessment on machine learning assessment on problems on applying to solve given applying machine given machine learning 1. dataset/domain: learning to solve dataset/domain: to solve given requires problems on requires problems on dataset/domain: development of given development of given requires mathematical dataset/domain: mathematical dataset/domain: development of model, its requires model, its requires mathematical implementation development of implementation development of model, its and evaluation, mathematical and evaluation, mathematical implementation and reporting. model, its and reporting. model, its and evaluation, implementation implementation and reporting. and evaluation, and evaluation, and reporting. and reporting.
+Closed exam assesses machine learning theory Stage 3 Programming Progress towards Students will Students will be Students will Students will Students will Correctness by PLO become able to able to handle a understand how understand have an Construction carry out variety of to specify and programming as awareness of the (PCOC) problem analysis modelling and develop part of an issues of using the analysis alternative engineering ambiguity and mathematical techniques to software designs discipline with incompleteness foundations of deal with with and meet the solid in informal computer systems users' needs for mathematical descriptions science descriptions reliability foundations · By working on by writing formal by learning to by learning by learning the by writing formal models using a write models formal mathematical descriptions of assessed data modelling using characterisations principles of systems through) language and a mathematical of the notion of correctness ., process algebra. notations. correctness Assessed Assessed through closed through closed exam exam CAUIII CAUTH